dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-15-convolution.md

 ### Convolution to linear

-It is not easy to understand the how we ended from `self.conv2 = nn.Conv2d(20, 50, 5)` to `self.fc1 = nn.Linear(4*4*50, 500)` in the next example.
+It is not easy to understand how we ended up from `self.conv2 = nn.Conv2d(20, 50, 5)` to `self.fc1 = nn.Linear(4*4*50, 500)` in the next example.

 ```python